Kootenay Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 8.9% in December 2024, up 0.5 percentage points from November.
-Compared to December last year (9.4%), the rate has decreased by 0.5 percentage points.
+The unemployment rate was 5.8% in August 2025, down 0.2 percentage points from July.
+Compared to August last year (10.4%), the rate has decreased by 4.6 percentage points.

 Employment: Regional vs Local Patterns